-Spend the summer gaining real world experience.Applications will open on 1st November 2021.
+Spend the summer gaining real world experience.Applications have now closed for the 2023 intake

 Business Operations are often described as the ‘oil in the machine’, not seen on the outside but keeping everything within the firm running smoothly.
 Made up of over a dozen interconnected functions that are critical to the success of our business, their responsibilities include liaising with clients directly on accounting and administration matters, reconciling trades with custodian banks or analysing operational risk.

-Our 8-12 week summer placement offers a range of opportunities in several different functions meaning you can select the option that best matches your skills and aspirations.
+Our 12-week internship offers a range of opportunities in several different functions meaning you can select the option that best matches your skills and aspirations.
 Each provides tailored training and support including a comprehensive induction, access to training courses and an individual learning plan.
 You’ll also benefit from your own learning journal so you can record your achievements and the skills you’ve gained.
 Whichever area you choose, you’ll be seen as a real member of the team, contributing to live projects and exploring how the business works.
 At the end of the internship, you may be offered the opportunity to join our Business Operations Graduate Programme the following year.